vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 One of the wonders of my career has been that time and again generations of students showed the interest, capacity, and stamina to join our work on the world of the Purāṇa.
 Yuko Yokochi, Peter Bisschop and Natasja Bosma, you have brought the kalpavr.ks.a into blossom.
 Without your studies hardly a word of what I have said this afternoon could have been spokeṇTo quote an old love of mine, the philosopher Aristotle: ‘In the case of all things which have several parts and in which the whole is not, as it were, a mere heap, but the totality is something besides the parts, there is a cause of unity; [. . . ].’
 12 This cause of unity, I would like to argue, is the form (           ) of scholarship that you embody.
 I am deeply obliged.

-12 Aristotle, Metaphysica, VIII 1045a 8–11:                     Translation W.ḍRoss.
+12 Aristotle, Metaphysica, VIII 1045a 8–11:                     Translation W.d.
+Ross.